Yuanzhuangac/academicblog/content/authors/admin/_index.md

 title: Yuan Zhuang
 role: "Associate of the Society of Actuaries (ASA)"
 avatar_filename: avatar.jpg
 bio: "I am a graduate student in School of Finance, Nankai University.
 My supervisor is Lianzeng Zhang.
-Don't hesitate to drop me an email if you want to corporate with me！"
+Don't hesitate to drop me an email if you want to corporate with me!"
 interests:
   - Actuarial Data Science
   - Mortality Modelling